Culture Object

 Part II: January 19 -March 25, 2022

 We are creatures of light.
 For millennia, controlled fire was our only retort to the darkness that nature inexorably imposes.
 Today, our world is built around a bewildering variety of objects that emit light – but we have only just begun to discover the range of what is possible.
 To this end, I have enlisted over a dozen artists to expand the array of possibilities into new territory.
 I invited them to indulge their fantasies and create works that emanate ambient light in a manner that drives their highly specialized practices forward.
-At the heart of this endeavor, is the simple observation that light does not simply exist, it emanates from a source, and I crave a source that is worthy of manifesting the power of light.
+At the heart of this endeavor is the simple observation that light does not simply exist, it emanates from a source, and I crave a source that is worthy of manifesting the power of light.

 The post-electrification history of light-as-sculpture summons a rich tradition of creative mavericks, innovators, and visionaries.
 First and foremost, I champion the foundational, late 19th century, relevance of Lewis Comfort Tiffany – a man renowned for artistic vision and excess.
 Several decades subsequent, in 1926, no less a visionary than László Moholy-Nagy conjured an early example of light emitting object as art, with his "Light Space Modulator".